≡ Menu

 2022 -4.74 -2.63

-* Notes: annual total return figures shown in the table above have already accounted for fund expenses.
+* Notes: annual total return figures shown in the table above have already been adjusted for fund expenses, unit split, and distribution paid out for the period if there is any.

 * The benchmark of the Fund is 90% S&P Global LargeCap Index and 10% 1-Month Kuala Lumpur Interbank Offered Rate (KLIBOR).